angelariggs/angelariggs.github.io/_posts/2022-01-18-pitfalls-of-engineering-metrics.md

 ## Pitfall #6: Demanding the same metrics for all teams

 Sometimes engineering organizations mandate that all teams measure the same metrics.
-Although some metrics are indeed applicable to all/most teams (see DORA metrics above), every team is different in the nature of what it does and its customers (e.g. external customer-focused vs internal or development-focused vs operational), or is in the same place in the ‘metric journey’.
+Although some metrics are indeed applicable to all/most teams (see DORA metrics above), every team is different in the nature of what it does and its customers (e.g. external customer-focused vs internal or development-focused vs operational), or is in a different place in the ‘metric journey’.
 It is reasonable to ask that all teams consider the same metrics (e.g. DORA metrics) in their journey but it is best to leave teams to find which metrics help them with the outcomes they are after, given their context.

 **What are the symptoms?**
 - Trying to compare metrics of one team against another